The Art of Raku

 A short video that captures a previous Raku Session

-Session One of the Raku Workshop will take place at Colchester Makerspace, where you will learn basic hand-making techniques to produce some clay items which will then be techinican fired to bisque.
+This optional class is where you will learn basic hand-building techniques to produce some clay items which will then be techinican fired to bisque.

 Cost: from £60.00